top of page

 others repaint every season,

-others leave everything simple — clear — light.
+others leave it simple — clear — full of light.

-There are no rules, no inside or outside, no closed systems,
+There are no strict rules, outside or inside, no closed systems,

-With every house comes a piece of land that belongs only to you.
+Each house comes with a piece of land that belongs to you alone.

-We deliberately build no fences and no walls, because we do not need them.
+We simply do not build fences or walls, because we do not need them.

 Freedom remains visible —

-The house is small — but Eden is vast.
+The house is small — but Eden is large.

 You sleep there, shower there, rest there —

-but life happens outside, because it is enjoyable there.
+but life happens outside, because here, life is joyful.

 The village is full of possibilities, full of places, full of community.

-Morning coffee tastes better in the community house than at your own table.
+The morning coffee often tastes better in the community house than at your own table.

 Sometimes you enjoy it in the workshop,